 Carriage House Theater

-The Carriage House Theatre is located on the grounds of the Trail End State Historic Site – Wyoming’s premier historic house museum.
-Finished in 1910, the carriage house was built in the same Flemish style as the main house.
-While construction on Trail End was taking place, the Kendricks and their cook all lived in the carriage house, adapting it for use as a comfortable abode.
+Built in 1910 and located on the grounds of the Trail End State Historic Site, the Carriage House was built in the same Flemish style as the main house, the Trail End.
+While construction on the Trail End was taking place, the Kendricks and their cook all lived in the carriage house, adapting it for use as a comfortable abode.
 The horse stalls, complete with polished wood floors, concrete water troughs, cast iron hay chutes and elaborate railings, served as bedrooms for Rosa-Maye and the cook.
 Another was put to use as a temporary kitchen.
-The parents slept upstairs in the hay loft and Manville camped out in the main carriage room.
+The parents slept upstairs in the hayloft and Manville camped out in the main carriage room.

 Local movie theater with multiple showing rooms.

 The WYO Theater’s colorful history began in 1923.
 Opening as the Lotus, it was one of the first, and is now the oldest, operating vaudeville theater in Wyoming.

 Faced with the loss of this venerable landmark the citizens of Sheridan came together to rescue the building.
-Community leadership coupled with the generous gifts of time and money by individuals, businesses, and private foundations not only saved the theater, but renovated it to become an architectural centerpiece and important performing arts facility for downtown Sheridan.
-Since reopening in 1989 as a road house, the WYO has brought countless hours of live entertainment, cultural enrichment, and educational opportunities to the greater Sheridan community.
+Community leadership coupled with the generous gifts of time and money by individuals, businesses, and private foundations not only saved the theater but also renovated it to become an architectural centerpiece and important performing arts facility for downtown Sheridan.
+Since reopening in 1989 as a roadhouse, the WYO has brought countless hours of live entertainment, cultural enrichment, and educational opportunities to the greater Sheridan community.